 It goes without saying that the take profit strategy is just as important as a trader’s stop-loss placement.
 Both aspects are integral parts of the reward to risk (r:r) ratios.
 This ratio analyzes and determines the balance between the potential profit and the potential loss of the trade.

 The r:r ratio is a vital and crucial factor whether a trader is profitable or not.
-The other item is that win versus loss percentage.
-The formula is:
+The other item is the win versus loss percentage.

 (r:r multiplied by win %) – (1 x loss %) = expected result (number should be positive if profitable).